zeke/ms-build-2019-talk/README.md

 being seen by a bot is not as meaningful as being seen by a human

 managing burnout - managing a community can be exhausting. have cognizence of that fact and have a process around letting maintainers step down.

-semantic-release PR screenshot

-be nice!

-### Levels (Neha)

-L1 - Documentation
-L2 - Communication
-L3 - Scale and Distribution of Responsiblity
-L4 - The singularity: Self-governed, automated, consistent, and stable